Guoshusheng/skgoservice/README.md

 This is a golang service.
 I refered to drone's source code.

 # License
-Easyproxy is distributed under MIT License.
+Skgoservice is distributed under MIT License.

 # Contact Me
 guo.shusheng@isgo.com